Management vs Entrepreneurship

 What is Management?

 Management refers to the overall operational function of a business, which includes planning, creating, managing, and governing.
-This executive function leads to utilizing physical, finance, employee, and other resources of an organization efficiently.
+This executive function leads to utilising physical, finance, employee, and other resources of an organisation efficiently.

-Management is the foundation of any profitable organization as it makes the entire ecosystem of a business organized and structured, which means getting the job done through the employee to achieve the company’s objective.
+Management is the foundation of any profitable organisation as it makes the entire ecosystem of a business organised and structured, which means getting the job done through the employee to achieve the company’s objective.